 Decades of limited access to financial resources have left entrepreneurs across diverse communities with fewer opportunities to start a business.
 Addressing this gap requires significant change.
 That’s why we’re investing $350 million in funds that back minority- and women-led companies through capital investment by mission focused venture funds.
 These funds help owners establish and grow their businesses, create jobs and improve financial stability in local communities across the country.
 They also connect business owners to new groups of potential advisors and mentors, and new customers and investors, that ultimately help their businesses thrive.
 We expect our growing portfolio of funds to invest in 2,000+ minority- and women-led companies over the next five years.

 Access to healthcare

-Our investments are helping to tackle the drivers of economic inequality in communities of color.
-We know these efforts are not enough to end the racial inequality that still impacts our communities today.
-But together, through partnerships that bring together leaders from business, government, and the nonprofit and academic worlds, we can continue to drive progress and create more opportunity for diverse people and communities.
+We are helping address society's challenges through partnerships that bring together leaders from business, government, and the nonprofit and academic worlds.
+Together, we can continue to drive progress and create more opportunity for diverse people and communities.

 across higher education institutions focused on skills training and employer upskilling for Black and Hispanic students.

 of our formal Supplier Diversity & Responsible Sourcing Program, which supports diverse-owned suppliers — and we spend close to $2 billion with diverse suppliers each year.